minetest/contentdb/app/flatpages/help/faq.md

 * Email has been unsubscribed.

 If the email doesn't arrive after registering by email, then you'll need to try registering again in 12 hours.
-Unconfirmed accounts are deleted every 12 hours.
+Unconfirmed accounts are deleted after 12 hours.

 If the email verification was sent using the Email settings tab, then you can just set a new email.

 If you have previously unsubscribed this email, then ContentDB is completely prevented from sending emails to that address.
-You'll need to use a different email address, or [contact an admin](https://rubenwardy.com/contact/) to remove your email from the blacklist.
+You'll need to use a different email address, or [contact rubenwardy](https://rubenwardy.com/contact/) to remove your email from the blacklist.